BladeRunnerJS/brjs-site/docs/extend/command_plugin_tutorial.md

 BladeRunnerJS uses the Java [ServiceRegistry](http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/ServiceRegistry.html) for it's plugin architecture.
 Because of this we need to add a file that states which Interface our plugin implements and the name of the class that implements it.

-The first thing to do is to create a *resource* source folder.
+The first thing to do is to create a *resources* source folder.

 *Right-click on the project -> New -> Source Folder*

 Within that create a *META-INF* sub directory and within that a *services* directory.
-You will now have a *services* folder with the path of *project_root/resource/META-INF/services*.
+You will now have a *services* folder with the path of *project_root/resources/META-INF/services*.

 We now need to create a file with a name that matches the full namespace of the Interface we are implementing a service for; the `CommandPlugin` interface.

-*Right-click on the service folder -> New -> File -> input "com.caplin.brjs.core.plugin.command.CommandPlugin" -> Finish*
+*Right-click on the service folder -> New -> File -> input "org.bladerunnerjs.core.plugin.command.CommandPlugin" -> Finish*

 ![](/docs/img/new-service-file-dialog.png)